-(a) The State Board of Education, in consultation with local boards of education, shall develop uniform performance standards and criteria to be used in evaluating professional public school employees.
-It shall develop rules and regulations to recommend the use of these standards and criteria in the employee evaluation process.
-The performance standards and criteria shall be adopted by the Board by July 1, 1982, and may be modified in the discretion of the Board.
+The State Board of Education, in consultation with local boards of education, shall develop uniform performance standards and criteria to be used in evaluating professional public school employees.
+It shall develop rules and regulations to recommend the use of these standards and criteria in the employee evaluation process. performance standards and criteria shall be adopted by the Board by July 1, 1982, and may be modified in the discretion of the Board.

-Local boards of education shall adopt rules and regulations by July 1, 1982-to provide for the annual-evaluation of all professional employees defined as teachers by G.S.
-115C-325(a)(6). in G.S.
-115C-325(a)(6).
-All teachers shall be evaluated annually unless a local board adopts rules that allow specified categories of teachers with career status to be evaluated less frequently.
-Local boards may also adopt rules and regulations requiring the annual evaluation of other school employees not specifically covered in this section.
+Local boards of education shall adopt rules and regulations by July 1, 1982, to provide for annual evaluation of all professional employees defined as teachers by in G.S.
+115C-Local boards may also adopt rules and regulations requiring the annual evaluation of other school employees not specifically covered in this section.
 Local boards may develop and use alternative evaluation approaches for teachers provided the evaluations are properly validated.
 Local boards that do not develop alternative evaluations Rules and regulations adopted by local boards-shall utilize the performance standards and criteria adopted by the State Board of Education, but are not limited to those standards and criteria.
 Education pursuant to the first paragraph of this section; however, the standards and criteria used by local boards are not to be limited by those adopted by the State Board of Education.

-(b) If any claim is made or any legal action is instituted against an employee of a local school administrative unit on account of an act done or an omission made in the course of the employee's duties in evaluating employees pursuant to this section, the local board of education, if the employee is held not liable, shall reimburse the employee for reasonable attorney's fees.

-(c) The State Board of Education shall recommend to the General Assembly by December 1, 1986, a program to remedy deficiencies and difficulties revealed through the evaluation process required by this section and to develop new skills on the part of classroom teachers."

-Sec.
-19. G.S.
-115C-47 is amended by adding a new subsection to read:

-"(33a) To Approve and Use Textbooks Not Adopted by State Board of Education. - Local boards of education shall have the authority to select, procure, and use textbooks not adopted by the State Board of Education as provided in G.S.
-115C-98(b1)."
-Sec.
-20. G.S.
+- If any claim is made or any legal action is instituted against an employee of a local school administrative unit on account of an act done or an omission made in the course of the employee's duties in evaluating employees pursuant to this section, the local board of education, if the employee is held not liable, shall reimburse the employee for reasonable attorney's fees. - The State Board of Education shall recommend to the General Assembly by December 1, 1986, a program to remedy deficiencies and difficulties revealed through the evaluation process required by this section and to develop new skills on the part of classroom teachers." - Sec.
+17. G.S.
+115C-47 is amended by adding a new subdivision to read: - To Approve and Use Textbooks Not Adopted by State Board of "(33a) Education. - Local boards of education shall have the authority to select, procure, and use textbooks not adopted by the State Board of Education as provided in G.S.
+115C-98(b1)." - Sec.
+18. G.S.
 115C-85 reads as rewritten: